Frequently Asked Questions

 What is the meeting notice requirements for meetings?

 The meeting notice requirement depends on the type of meeting being held.
-Here is a list of the condominium meeting notice requirements.
+To view the list of condominium meeting notice requirements, click the link below:

 What is the meeting notice requirement for board of administration meetings?